FINNGEN/LOFanalysis/README.md

 ## Docker

-The `./Docker` folder contains the script `build_docker.py` which builds the docker. `sudo python3 build_docker.py --version 0.001` is the command to run.
+The `./Docker` folder contains the script `build_docker.py` which builds the docker. `sudo python3 build_docker.py --version $VERSION` is the command to run it.
-Within my machine (pete-pet) one can then run `sudo docker run -v /mnt/disks/tera/:/mnt/disks/tera/ -it eu.gcr.io/finngen-refinery-dev/lof:0.001 /bin/bash` to test it locally in order to avoid having to download the massive R2 plink files.
 Once the docker is tested, it's enough to rerun `build_docker.py` with the `--push` flag and it will be pushed to gcloud.

 ## wdl

-`saige.wdl` is the wdl to run.
-Nothing special to note except for a couple of hacks:
-- The full/complete version of the wdl reuqires the R2 plink file as an input.
-For testing purposes in case of a new annotated file, it's possible to cut the times by using the plink files generated locally by the `LOF.py` script.
-In this way the matrix calculation will be extremely fast (10 minutes or so) and the output will be identical.
-- The flag `--pargs` of the python script is a hack to allow to pass more flags to plink withouth having to modify the python script specifically.
-However, the pargs are passed only to the part of code which outputs the snplist from the original plink file, so it does not affect the creation of the matrix.
+The wdl runs the following steps:\
+1) it generates the LOF matrix for each chromosomes \
+2) it merges the matrix into one single files \
+3) it extracts the phenotype names from the null data \
+4) it runs SAIGE for each pheno \
+5) it merges the results and sorts them by pval